 Apple cider vinegar also helps to treat acid reflux and heartburn, improves metabolism, soothes sunburn, regulates blood sugar levels, helps clear sinuses and helps cure colds and sore throats.

 Kombucha is a fermented drink made with tea, sugar, bacteria and yeast.
 It’s made by adding a colony of bacteria and yeast to sugar and tea, then mixing them all up to ferment.
 It’s known as the “Immortal Health Elixir” and originated in the Far East around 2,000 years ago.

 Drinking kombucha regularly helps to counteract liver cell toxicity, boosts energy, protects against cell damage, improves the immune system, helps repair and prevent joint damage and supports the production of collagen.

 This is a fermented milk drink from the Caucasus Mountains made with kefir grains, which is a yeast/bacterial fermentation starter.
 Kefir has biotin and folate, which helps to boost the immune system.
 Its probiotic content also inhibits predatory bacteria growth.

 Kefir is also known to help build bone strength, fight against Crohn’s Disease and Irritable Bowel Syndrome, help relieve allergies and also treat rashes, acne, eczema and psoriasis.

-This favorite Korean side dish is quite healthy, did you know?
+This favourite Korean side dish is quite healthy, did you know?
 It’s made from salted and fermented vegetables, usually napa cabbages and Korean radishes.
 It’s a very popular dish in Korea and is a staple in all their meals.
 Kimchi contains a high amount of fibre, calcium, selenium, iron, and vitamins A, B1, B2, and C. Of course, it also has probiotics, chlorophyll, flavonoids, carotenoids and capsaicin.

 With all those components in kimchi, it’s no wonder it has plenty of benefits.